glennlopez/Prog-2000/README.md

 void main(void) is used becuase microcontrollers don't ever need to "return" anything outside of main.
 Infact, you're typically going to use a while(1) inside main() to loop your instructions over and over again till you turn off the microcontroller.
 In the world of software development, exits are generally represented by a 0 return value from main.
 Any abnormal termination is usually signalled by a non zero return.

-In otherwords, there is no point to using int main(arg) in embedded programs but its good practice since most gcc compilers may not accept returning a void from main.
+In otherwords, there is no point to using int main(arg) in embedded programs but its good practice since most gcc compilers may not accept returning a void from main (case and point: C++ gcc based compilers).

 Supplemental Resources
 -----------------------------------------------------------